klein-artur/hlmTime/README.md

 </pre>

-And finaly, after all the subjects you have done with your time object, you can compare your time with Other times:
+And finaly, after all the mess you have done with your time object, you can compare your time with other times :) :

 <pre>